google/WebFundamentals/src/content/en/updates/2018/11/web-audio-autoplay.md

 Additionally, we added a heuristic to learn from users’ past behavior with regard to websites that autoplay audio.
 We detect when users regularly let audio play for more than 7 seconds during most of their visits to a website, and enable autoplay for that website.

-We do this with an index that is stored locally per Chrome profile on a device – it is not synced across devices and is only shared as part of the anonymised user statistics.
+We do this with an index that is stored locally per Chrome profile on a device – it is not synced across devices and is only shared as part of the anonymized user statistics.
 We call this index the Media Engagement Index (MEI) and you can view it via chrome://media-engagement.

 MEI keeps track of how many visits to a site include audio playback that is more than 7 seconds long.
 Based on a user’s MEI, we believe we can understand whether a user expects audio from a particular website or not – and anticipate the user's intent in the future.